HypeCheck

 Research-backed dose: 120-500 mg polyphenols daily based on study doses

-Chelation agent used in IV therapy.
-Large clinical trials show it does NOT reduce heart attack risk.
+A chelating agent used in IV therapy and preservatives.
+Clinical trials show it does NOT reduce heart events.

 Cannabis Sativa Flower/Leaf/Stem Extract